Amielditshi/DBProject_9793_3513/README.md

  **Functionality**
   *Provides dropdown lists for:*
    - Predefined SELECT/UPDATE/DELETE queries
-   - Stored procedures and functions
+   - Stored queries and functions
    - Displays results from SELECT queries using a Treeview table
    - Executes other types of queries and shows confirmation messages